Residential Life and Housing Policies

 • Representing the students of St. John’s College to the community outside the college

-• Establishing and maintaining formal channels of communication between the students, faculty, and staff
+• Establishing and maintaining formal channels of communication between the students and the faculty

 J-Skit and Senior Skit